Small fishing vessel safety

 Safety training pays off

-Transportation Safety Board investigations have found that in an emergency, crew safety largely depends on the capability and reliability of survival equipment, as well as the crew’s ability to use it.
+Transportation Safety Board (TSB) investigations have found that in an emergency, crew safety largely depends on the capability and reliability of survival equipment and the crew’s ability to use it.

-The Board found that the regular practice of survival drills was a “major factor in the crew’s survival,” as stated in TSB Investigation Report M98N006 (Atlantic Prize).
+The TSB found that the regular practice of survival drills was a “major factor in the crew’s survival,” as stated in TSB Investigation Report M98N006 (Atlantic Prize).

-The Small Fishing Vessel Safety Manual, available on line or from your local Transport Canada Centre, contains basic safety information that all crewmembers should know and follow.
+The Small Fishing Vessel Safety Manual, is available on line or from your local Transport Canada Centre.
+It contains basic safety information that all crew members should know and follow.